BHUSHN1611/Mars/README.md

 ## 🚀 Features
 ### ✅ Movies
 - Fetches a list of popular, top-rated, and trending movies from the TMDB API.
-- Displays details like **title, overview, rating, release date**, and **poster**.
+- Displays details like **title,rating,and **poster**.
-- Allows filtering and sorting by genre, rating, and release year.

 ### ✅ Series
 - Fetches a list of popular, top-rated, and trending TV series from the TMDB API.
-- Displays details like **title, overview, rating, seasons**, and **poster**.
+- Displays details like **title, rating,and **poster**.
-- Supports filtering and sorting by genre, rating, and release year.

 ### ✅ AI-Based Recommendation
-- Uses AI to recommend movies and series based on:
+- Uses AI to recommend movies and series.
-  - User’s watch history
-  - Genre preferences
-  - Similar content (based on TMDB’s similarity scoring)
-- Provides a "You May Also Like" section powered by AI.

 ### ✅ Trending Movies
 - Displays real-time trending movies using the TMDB API’s trending endpoint: